caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 }
 ```

-Then, when we save this, we see that our message is properly displayed because we have no data.
+Then, when we save this, we see that our message is properly displayed because we now have no data.

 <div>
 <img src="{{ '/assets/img/content/uploads/2023/11-03/empty-message.png' | relative_url }}" alt="Player not showing" width="1816" height="772" style="width: 100%; height: auto;">
 </div>

-So that’s the new syntax replacing the old ng if/else.
+So that’s the new syntax replacing the old ngIf/else.

 ## Angular Control Flow Syntax for Switch Statements

 Next up, we have the new syntax for switch statements.
-We no longer need a wrapping element or `ng-container` in order to use an ng switch directive and each of its cases.
+We no longer need a wrapping element or `ng-container` in order to use an `ngSwitch` directive and each of its cases.
 In this example we have a select control where we can choose Lebron, Kareem, or leave it as the default player.

 <div>
 <img src="{{ '/assets/img/content/uploads/2023/11-03/player-drop-down.png' | relative_url }}" alt="Player drop down" width="1556" height="424" style="width: 100%; height: auto;">